Dual boundary complexes of Betti moduli spaces over the two-sphere with one irregular singularity: Dual boundary complexes of Betti moduli spaces over

-Indeed, motivated by the non-abelian Hodge theory for wild character varieties mentioned in the introduction, it's natural to expect that the Betti moduli space $\modulispace_B(\mathbb{C})$ (equivalently, the augmentation variety $\aug(\beta^>;\mathbb{C})$) is hyperk\"{a}hler and log Calabi-Yau (see \cite{BB04,Boa14} for related results).
-It's also expected that $\modulispace_B(\mathbb{C})$ is a cluster variety.
-This makes it very interesting to study the Hodge theory of and mirror symmetry for $\modulispace_B(\mathbb{C})$.
+\begin{remark} Observe that $\det\permutation(\beta_1)=(-1)^{\ell}=(-1)^{n-c}$, so $d= \ell(\beta)-n-c+2$ is even.
+Inspired by the non-abelian Hodge theory for wild character varieties \cite{BB04}, it's natural to expect that the Betti moduli space $\modulispace_B$ is hyperk\"{a}hler and log Calabi-Yau.
+By \cite{Boa07,Boa14,BY15}, at least in the cases of (wild) character varieties, we know that $\modulispace_B$ is holomorphic symplectic.
+See also \cite{Boa01,Boa09,Boa21} for related results.
+It's also expected that $\modulispace_B$ is a cluster variety.
+This makes it very interesting to study the Hodge theory of and mirror symmetry for $\modulispace_B$.
 We hope to return to this subject in the future.
-For example, in the working example with $n=2$ and $\beta=\sigma_1^3$, the Betti moduli space $\modulispace_B(\mathbb{C})$ is the $A_2$-cluster variety \cite{STWZ19}, and satisfies all the properties above, and is expected to be self-mirror.
+For example, in the working example with $n=2$ and $\beta=\sigma_1^3$, the Betti moduli space $\modulispace_B=\modulispace_L(\beta_1^{\circ}) = \modulispace_1(\beta_1^{\circ})$ is the $A_2$-cluster variety \cite{STWZ19}, and satisfies all the properties above.
+It's expected to be self-mirror. \end{remark}